idamachmadfaizin/Idam.EntityFrameworkCore.Timestamps/README.md

 ### Using Custom TimeStamps fields

 By default, the TimeStamps interface uses CreatedAt, UpdatedAt, and DeletedAt as field names.
 To customize the TimeStamps fields simplify just add ColumnAttribute to the fields.

 ## Migrating

-Migrating from 7.0.0
+Migrating from 8.0.0

-1. Remove [TimeStampsAttribute], [TimeStampsUnixAttribute], and [TimeStampsUtcAttribute].
-2. If you use custom field from TimeStampsAttribute, then add the ColumnAttribute to each TimeStamps fields.
-3. Remove/Create your own IGuidEntity.
+1. Rename the ITimeStamps to ITimeStampsUtc.
+2. Rename the ISoftDelete to ISoftDeleteUtc.